 Growing Demand for Video Conferencing

-Not long ago, VC failure rates were high.
-Calls failed 30% to 40% of the time on a regular basis.
-Companies even reported failure rates of up to 70%.2 As they say, we’ve come a long way, baby.
 A steady stream of new tech has hugely improved usability.
-In 2015, 95% of users in one survey said video conferencing has reliability improved.
-92% said it was also easier to use.3 Along with greater reliability, total cost of ownership is dropping.
+In 2015, 95% of users in one survey said video conferencing reliability has improved.
+92% said it was also easier to use.
+Along with greater reliability, the total cost of ownership is dropping.

 Benefits of Video Conferencing